Ali-Prm/Shelter_Location/README.md

 ## Problem Statement
 The model is a **two-stage stochastic MILP** location-allocation problem.<br>
-The problem is formulated as `P-Median model` which makes the location and allocation decisions to **minimize the total system cost**, which are both total travel time of evacuees finding and not finiding shelters.
+The problem is formulated as the `P-Median model`, which makes the location and allocation decisions to **minimize the total system cost**, which is both the total travel time of evacuees finding and not finding shelters.
 1. **The first stage** is to identify the shelters to be maintained over time
 2. After a hurricane scenario, **the second stage** is to select the shelters outside the affected zone to prepare to open and allocate evacuees to these shelters.